 All of our activities are developed to cultivate public accessibility and awareness.
 We work closely with the State Curator's office, the Legislature, and government officials to ensure that the historical and symbolic dignity of the building enhances its vital contemporary function.
 Our Vermont State House is unique in continuing to host legislators in chambers that are once again substantially identical to their original design.

 Friends of the Vermont State House is proposing revisions to its current Bylaws, click here.
 These

-revisions will be up for review, consideration, and adoption at the May 2019 Board of Trustees meeting.
+revisions were adopted at the May 2019 Board of Trustees meeting.
 Please contact Friends of the Vermont State House at firstname.lastname@example.org with any questions or concerns.
 Thank you.

 Board members of the Friends of the State House design and carry out a variety of special events to inform and engage Vermonters in the history, present, and future of the Vermont State House.

 Farmers Night programs have been widely popular; each year we welcome near-capacity audiences in the venerable Representatives Hall.
 These programs, mixing substantial scholarship in historical topics with live musical performance and audience participation, receive rave reviews.

 Using the same formula of mixing fun with learning, the Friends sponsor field trips to other historic places in Vermont for the growing numbers of volunteers working in the State House.
 An appreciation luncheon is hosted each year by the Friends to thank volunteers who guide school groups and other visitors through the building, those who manage and staff the Under the Dome Gift Shop, and those who serve on the Friends Board of Trustees.